ICD-10 Codes Connector#

 3. Indicate it’s NOT billable - too general

-4. Use Get Category to show all E11 codes
+4. Use Get Hierarchy to show the complete E11 code family

 5. Suggest more specific billable codes like E11.9 or E11.65